inavac182/uireact/packages/datepicker/README.md

 ## @uireact/datepicker

-This package exports `UiDatepicker` and `UiInputDatepicker` used to render datepickers and input datepickers.
+This package exports `UiDatepicker`, `UiTimepicker`, `UiInputTimepicker` and `UiInputDatepicker` used to render a calendar for users to select dates as well as a timer picker so times can be selected.

-We have a page dedicated to this component [@uireact/datepicker docs](https://www.uireact.io/docs/datepicker-input).
+We have a page dedicated to these components: [@uireact/datepicker docs](https://www.uireact.io/docs/datepicker-input).
+We have a page dedicated to these components: [@uireact/timepicker docs](https://www.uireact.io/docs/timepicker-input).

 ## Usage